wp-plugins/circupress/readme.txt

 8. Preview your templates in real-time.

 == Changelog ==
+= 1.19 =
-= 1.18 =
+* Updated a bug with the new template selection option = 1.18 =
 * Updated the template downloads to alphabetical order
 * Updated the On Demand template selection and removed the option for Do Not Send